esper-io/console_docs/docs/sso/delete-sso.md

 ## What Happens When I Delete a Connection?

 When you delete an SSO connection, all users using that sign-on method will no longer be able to log in.
-We recommend ensuring that users have a non-SOS sign-on method before deleting a connection.
+We recommend ensuring that users have a non-SSO sign-on method before deleting a connection.

+Deleting an SSO connection also means that your users will need to use Google Sign-in or email address and password to log in.

 ## Deleting a Connection